 Below: All thick roots were shortened as far as possible.
-But the red arrows point at the hug massive root ball that was still sticking out at least 6 to 7 cm to far!
-I was able to remove some off it with a electric saw and with concave cutters, but this was as far as I could get with those?!
-So it was time to get out my trusty Bosch power tool with my largest size cutter in it’s mouth!
+But the red arrows point at the huge massive root ball that was still sticking out at least 6 to 7 cm too far!
+I was able to remove some of it with an electric saw and with concave cutters, but this was as far as I could get with those?!
+So it was time to get out my trusty Bosch power tool with my largest size cutter in its mouth!

-Below: Car fully carving away the centimetres of excess wood, constantly checking if I had don enough!
+Below: Car fully carving away the centimetres of excess wood, constantly checking if I had done enough!

 Below: Carefully pushing in the soil into the roots with the help of a chopstick.
 Making sure that no air pockets remain!
 Almost finished!
 I am so glad that the tree is finally in his new pot!
 And now it is cleaning time and then of to the shower!

-Now a few weeks after this repotting, I am glad to say that this tree is doing just fine and it has new foliage on all it’s branches!
-So no harm was don!
-I am even thinking of showing it in the next Noelanders trophy….but thats for later! 😉
+Now a few weeks after this repotting, I am glad to say that this tree is doing just fine and it has new foliage on all its branches!
+So no harm was done!
+I am even thinking of showing it in the next Noelanders trophy….but that’s for later! 😉

-Hope you enjoyed this little story’s?
+Hope you enjoyed this little stories?
 More to come in the next couple of days!
 So watch this space!